 1. "Mama Tried"

-Only Johnny Cash's prison albums at San Quentin and Folsom Prison played a larger role in the early formation of outlaw country's sound and attitude than Haggard's greatest song.
+Only Johnny Cash's prison albums at San Quentin and Folsom Prison played a more significant role in the early formation of outlaw country's sound and attitude than Haggard's greatest song.
 His classic ode to hard living still provides the soundtrack to rowdy nights and the inspiration for tough yet tender tattoos.

 "It's Not Love," "Yesterday's Wine," "Footlights," "Old Man From The Mountain," "It's All In The Movies," "If I Could Only Fly," "Rainbow Stew," "Twinkle, Twinkle Lucky Star," "My Friends Are Gonna Be"